a4evo/memory-game-project/README.md

 ## Contributing

+This is my own Udacity project repository, so no pull request will be accepted.

+Contributing text provided by Udacity:

-This repository is the starter code for _all_ Udacity students.
+> This repository is the starter code for _all_ Udacity students.
 Therefore, we most likely will not accept pull requests.
+>

-For details, check out [CONTRIBUTING.md](CONTRIBUTING.md).
+> For details, check out [CONTRIBUTING.md](CONTRIBUTING.md).

+## ToDoList

+- [ ] Make start window and button
+- [ ] Shuffle cards opened
+- [ ] Hide cards
+- [ ] Open cards on click
+- [ ] Hide not matching
+- [ ] Leave matching opened
+- [ ] Succeed check
+- [ ] Congratulation message
+- [ ] Replay button
+- [ ] Add timer
+- [ ] Add move counter
+- [ ] Add star rating based on moves